rhodey/rhodey.org/assets/md/ssh-fish-feeder.md

 Fish run out of food and have to rough it out for something like three days.

 ## Day Twenty Five
-I returned from break to find all the fish alive, for this I felt both accomplished *and* disappointed.
-Accomplished for the success of such a quick and dirty hack, disappointed because I still had a tank full of lame pet fish.
+I returned from break to find all the fish alive and for this I felt accomplished.